 To detect a malicious insider like Akhter, organizations must monitor the usage of privileged accounts:

-command_line_patternDROP DATABASE, TRUNCATE TABLEuser_account_patternPrivileged account activity at unusual hourslog_sourceDatabase Audit Logsprocess_namebackup_agent.exeDROP, TRUNCATE), mass deletion events, or access to an unusually large number of tables or databases by a single user in a short time.M1026 - Privileged Account Management)M1053 - Data Backup)Implementing strict controls over privileged accounts, such as the 'two-person rule' for destructive actions, to prevent unilateral malicious activity.
+command_line_patternDROP DATABASE, TRUNCATE TABLEuser_account_patternPrivileged account activity at unusual hourslog_sourceDatabase Audit Logsprocess_namebackup_agent.exeDROP, TRUNCATE), mass deletion events, or access to an unusually large number of tables or databases by a single user in a short time.M1026 - Privileged Account Management)M1053 - Data Backup)New details emerge on the insider threat incident involving Akhter, revealing Opexus as the affected contractor, two brothers involved, and impact on IRS and GSA data.

 Akhter pleads guilty to previous federal cybercrime charges and is later sentenced.